vfurkana/CaseN26/Readme.md

 ### Following technologies are used to fulfill expectations:
 - Kotlin programming language and kotlin android extensions.
 - MVVM Pattern
-- Dependency injection with Hilt.
+- Dependency injection with Dagger2.
 - RxKotlin
 - Retrofit, OkHttp3
 - Bitrise for CI